Legal Advice 12 min read

 Debt Reduction

-Typically pay only 20-40p per £1 owed, significantly reducing the total debt burden.
+Typically pay a reduced amount per £1 owed, significantly reducing the total debt burden.

 Director Control Retained